-We are currently working with All Saints and St Andrew's Church, Kingston, Cambs and the Wysing Art Centre to commission one of the Wysing studio artists to make work for an exhibition within the church in Spring 2019.
+We are currently working with All Saints and St Andrew's Church, Kingston, Cambs to commission one of the artists based at nearby Wysing Art Centre to make work for an exhibition within the church in Summer 2019.
 The work will respond to the church's historic wall paintings and be set within the context of a wider arts festival to engage the wider community around Kingston and give prominence to this beautiful rural church.

 Kindly supported by Allchurches Trust, the Jerusalem Trust and the Headley Trust.